nishkohli96/ecom-mern/apps/server/README.md

 ### Dataset Limitations

 Since the **BigBasket.csv** dataset has some missing fields, I've added the `sku`, `product-handle` and `inStock` fields while syncing this data in the database, for easier identification and querying of data.

+`@types/express-serve-static-core` & `@types/express` v5.0.0 is being installed with express v4, which breaks, hence specified the exact versions to install in package.json.